 David Kolinski-Schultz performing with Ba Gua Deer Horn Knives.
 David began his study of Chinese Martial Arts with Master David Schenk in 1992.
 He has earned 10 gold and 6 silver medals in local and regional tournaments in T'ai Chi, T'ai Chi Sword, and Ba Gua.
 He is a Disciple of Master Schenk and is certified to teach T'ai Chi, Qi Gong, Push Hands, and all Internal Martial Arts and related exercises.
 David was one of the first teachers to be certified by Master Schenk.
 He teaches at Yoga Central in Canton with Laura.

 Ongoing T'ai Chi classes for adults are offered at Yoga Central, Cleveland Ave.
 N.,

-across from the Raisin Rack in Canton, and The Yoga Place, at the corner of Portage and Whipple in North Canton.
-The new six week class sessions will begin the week of September 4, 2017.
+across from the Raisin Rack in Canton, and The Yoga Place, at the New Location.
+The new six week class sessions will begin the week of October 21, 2019.

 Check the website, www.theyogaplaceohio.com or call me for details.

 Call 330-324-9319 or email me at firstname.lastname@example.org to register.